Ralph Giannini

-Ralph "Toddy" Giannini (1917-1996), known to many as "Hot Toddy," was a member of the 1940 All-American basketball team representing Santa Clara University.
-He and his other teammates were known as the "Magicians of the Maplewood".
-In 1940 Giannini headed the All-American all star team to a 44–42 defeat of the Harlem Globetrotters before a crowd of 22,000 fans in Madison Square Garden.
-Ralph "Toddy" Giannini was also inducted into the San Francisco Prep Hall of fame as well as Santa Clara University's Hall of Fame.
+Ralph "Toddy" Giannini (1917-1996), also known as "Hot Toddy", was an American basketball player.
+He was California Mr. Basketball at San Francisco Balboa High School in 1935, and a member of the 1940 All-American basketball team representing Santa Clara University.
+He and his collegiate teammates were known as the "Magicians of the Maplewood".
+In 1940 Giannini lead the All-American All-Star team to a 44–42 defeat of the Harlem Globetrotters before a crowd of 22,000 fans at Madison Square Garden.
+He was inducted into the San Francisco Prep Hall of Fame and Santa Clara University's Hall of Fame.